Wx-Alliance-Alliance-Meteo/WxFactory/README.md

 conda install netcdf4=*=mpi*
 ```

-If you want the visualization capabilities of GEF (and do not mind a bigger
+If you want the visualization capabilities of GEF:
-conda environment):
 ```
-conda install mayavi cartopy
+conda install cartopy
 ```

 To visualize profiles from python applications, install `snakeviz`: